stolostron/rhacm-docs/release_notes/fixpack.md

 6. Fixed issue with Visual Web Terminal command.
 7. Fixed subscriptions that were not deploying all subscribed resources.
 8. Management ingress certificate deployment simplified and documented.
-9. Fixed internal error 500 during login to the console.